People Shout Their Revenge Stories From The Rooftops

 It was a small grocery store that at one point while I was in between jobs I even worked at for a short time.
 Her family was lovely, and her father and I got along great and still chat every now and then because I was always working or studying, didn’t party, and had set goals for myself early in life which her father thought was awesome.

 So anyway, back to our relationship.
 Because we both worked we only had the weekends free so usually, we would do our best to spend time with each other, but she had grown distant and I hadn’t thought anything of it.
 But one weekend I receive a call from a friend of mine who tells me she had seen my girl out with another guy.

 I didn’t want to believe it, I was devastated.
 But I thought before I throw any accusations I would get my own proof first.
 It took me almost 3 weeks to convince her to spend time with me.
 When she agreed and came over for a night after work, I had planned on confronting her to find out for myself.

 She arrived shortly after dark and told me she was going to have a shower.

 She went into the bathroom but had left her phone with her bag and keys on the table.
 So I did what anyone who has been told they were being unfaithful would do, I went through her phone to see for myself.
 And what do you know, she was being unfaithful to me with her ex-man who was a dirtbag.

 You see he was one of the kids at school that messed around, never came to school.

 Was out smoking and drinking instead.
 I never really interacted with him outside of being asked for a lighter for a smoke.
 But he was also selling substances at school.
 I’ve always thought people who sell stuff like that to kids are dirtbags.
 Not cool at all bro.

 I found out she had been going to see him on the weekends to do illegal substances and drink as well as sleep with him.

 There were messages talking about how I was “too nice” or focused on work too much.
 How she’s only with me because her family loves me and I can handle that if you tell me that, not be unfaithful to me because of it.
 I would rather leave a relationship freely.
 This hit me really hard and messed with my perception of women afterward.
-I had never had a partner go behind my back before and didn’t know how to handle the feeling

-Here comes the sweet revenge.
-You see in those messages they had been talking about needing funds for substances and whatnot, this conversation led to him convincing her to steal it from her family business.
 She had been getting away with almost 800 dollars or so every weekend as well as stealing items from their shop.
 So I thought fast, screenshot all the messages, and sent them to her father from her phone.

-Shortly after she had finished up in the shower.
+I told him it was me, and that this is what I had found on his daughter’s phone.

 I told her we were finished and I knew everything.
 I told her to leave and I had a surprise for her when she got home to which she was confused.
 She left after that and I received a call from her dad who apologized to me for his daughter’s actions and sounded almost as devastated as I was.
+He told me he had already called the police and they were waiting for her to get back home as well as to collect her ex-partner as an accomplice.

 I was shocked but thankful that I had cut the dead weight from my life in a just fashion considering she saw another guy behind my back.

 She got to spend the night in a cell with her ex and was ordered to pay back the amount by a judge and given community service.
 He on the other had happened to have previous warrants out and I don’t know what happened to him after.
-I wiped my hands clean of her and moved forward.
-But man, that felt so much better that she at least got some punishment as a result.”

 9 points - Liked by LilacDark, jeco, NansG82 and 6 more